bitrise-steplib/steps-xcode-archive/README.md

 To configure the Step:

-1. Make sure the **Project (or Workspace) path** input points to the correct location.
+1. Make sure the **Project path** input points to the correct location.

    By default, you do not have to change this.
-1. Set the correct value to the **Select method for export** input.
+2. Set the correct value to the **Distribution method** input.
 If you use the **iOS Auto Provision** Step, the value of this input should be the same as the **Distribution type** input of that Step.
-1. Make sure the target scheme is a valid, existing Xcode scheme.
+3. Make sure the target scheme is a valid, existing Xcode scheme.
-1. Optionally, you can define a configuration type to be used (such as Debug or Release) in the **Configuration name** input.
+4. Optionally, you can define a configuration type to be used (such as Debug or Release) in the **Build configuration** input.

    By default, the selected Xcode scheme determines which configuration will be used.
 This option overwrites the configuration set in the scheme.
-1. If you wish to use a different Developer portal team than the one set in your Xcode project, enter the ID in the **he Developer Portal team to use for this export** input.
+5. If you wish to use a different Developer portal team than the one set in your Xcode project, enter the ID in the **Developer Portal team** input.

 ### Troubleshooting

 If the Step fails, check your code signing files first.
 Make sure they are the right type for your export method.
-For example, an `app-store` export method requires an App Store type provisioning profile and a Distribution certificate.
+For example, an `app-store` distribution method requires an App Store type provisioning profile and a Distribution certificate.

-Check **Debug** for additional options to run the Step.
-The **Additional options for xcodebuild call** input allows you add any flags that the `xcodebuild` command supports.
+Check **Debugging** for additional options to run the Step.
+The **Additional options for xcodebuild command** input allows you add any flags that the `xcodebuild` command supports.

-Make sure the **Scheme name** and **Configuration name** inputs contain values that actually exist in your Xcode project.
+Make sure the **Scheme** and **Build configuration** inputs contain values that actually exist in your Xcode project.

 ### Useful links